danielstieger/moware35/README.md

 of getting bogged down by technical framework issues .

-MoWare Werkbank consists of a set of three domain specific languages (DSL’s) to model the different aspects of business applications: (1) Persistance of aggregates and entities, (2) UI/Application controllers to formulate user workflows and business logic, (3) UI models with keywords like 'table' or 'form'.
+MoWare Werkbank consists of a set of three domain specific languages (DSL’s) to model the different aspects of business applications:
+1. Persistance of aggregates and entities
+2. UI/Application controllers to formulate user workflows and business logic
+3. UI models with keywords like 'table' or 'form'.

 All three DSL's are technology - or better framework - independent.
 At the same time they are built on top of java.
 This allows the developer to create fachliche services in plain Java, using the common